kentlizardo/kentlizardo.github.io/_projects/portfolio.md

   - source: https://github.com/kentlizardo/kentlizardo.github.io
 description: >-
   This site is a modification of the Chirpy theme by Cotes Chung.
-  Some changes have been made to make it more personal and be able to include projects in addition to other custom components.
+  Some changes have been made to make it more personal and be able to include a project section, a gallery, and other custom components.
 ---